 As mentioned above, many mental health conditions have symptoms that mirror those of RSD.
 It's possible that you might not have RSD at all and that you could be dealing with another issue.
 If the signs above seem to relate to your situation, then you still might not be able to be sure that RSD is what you're dealing with.
 Remember that RSD is something that people who suffer from ADHD deal with, so you'll also be diagnosed with that if RSD is truly the problem.

 You could also be dealing with conditions such as bipolar disorder, depression, social anxiety, social phobias, borderline personality disorder, post-traumatic stress disorder (PTSD), obsessive-compulsive disorder, or another type of mental health condition.
 Your doctor is going to be able to assess your situation to determine what is going on.
 Once they have evaluated you, it'll be possible to come up with the best way to treat you.

 You might be curious about what causes RSD.
-At present, doctors believe that RSD is caused by certain gene changes that have been passed down.
+At present, RSD may have a genetic component.
 RSD symptoms can then become worse when people are exposed to emotionally traumatic events.
 Stress also seems to have a big impact on RSD and emotional outbursts.
 When people are more stressed out, they're going to be more likely than usual to have RSD issues.

 As for what causes an RSD outburst or episode, it can be anything that a person finds to be criticizing or rejecting in some way.
 Sometimes people with RSD will perceive that they're being criticized or rejected even when they aren't.
 They're more emotional and sensitive than usual, and this can lead to misunderstandings.

 Several treatments have been known to help RSD.
 Two specific types of medicine can make a difference and help you to manage RSD symptoms.
 Many patients are prescribed Guanfacine and clonidine lower their blood pressure.
 This also helps to manage RSD symptoms.